 Before making a purchase decision, we often look for a push that can drive our purchasing intent.
 When companies share brand-generated content for promotional purposes, they expect people to believe it.

 However, customer-generated content is proved to be way more successful than the ones created by the company.
 Surveys say 84% of millennials are influenced by user-generated content when they shop.
-Moreover, TurnTo’s latest research reveals user-generated content has the most impact on the consumer.
+Moreover, TurnTo’s latest research reveals that user-generated content has the most impact on the consumer.
 And the number is 90%.

 “Consumers demand a more engaging shopping experience; they’re looking to fellow shoppers to answer questions about products and share insights about purchases… Marketers who want to connect with the consumer must find ways to incorporate UGC into each step of the customer journey – not just the product page.”– Jim Davidson, Director of EW Research Fellow